 The following selected historical financial information is being provided to assist you in your analysis of the financial aspects of the merger.
 The Exelon annual historical information is derived from the audited consolidated financial statements of Exelon as of and for each of the years in the five-year period ended December 31, 2010.
 The Constellation annual historical information is derived from the audited consolidated financial statements of Constellation as of and for each of the years in the five-year period ended December 31, 2010.
 The data as of and for the six months ended June 30, 2011 and 2010 has been derived from unaudited interim financial statements of both Exelon and Constellation and, in the opinion of each company's management, include all normal and recurring adjustments that are considered necessary for the fair presentation of the results for the interim period.
 The information is only a summary and should be read in conjunction with each company's historical consolidated financial statements and related notes contained in the Exelon and Constellation annual reports on Form 10-K for the year ended December 31, 2010 and quarterly reports on Form 10-Q for the period ended June 30, 2011, which have been incorporated by reference into this joint proxy statement/prospectus, as well as other information that has been filed with the SEC.
-See "Where You Can Find More Information" beginning on page 196 of this joint proxy statement/prospectus are not necessarily indicative of the future performance of Exelon, Constellation or the combined company.
+See "Where You Can Find More Information" beginning on page 197 of this joint proxy statement/prospectus for information on where you can obtain copies of this information.
+The historical results included below and elsewhere in this joint proxy statement/prospectus are not necessarily indicative of the future performance of Exelon, Constellation or the combined company.